-RTLB clusters are groups of itinerant fully-registered specialist teachers who hold a current practicing certificate who have the training and skills to provide the RTLB service.
-RTLB work with teachers and schools to find solutions that support students with substantial barriers to learning and build teacher and school inclusive practice capability.
+RTLB clusters are groups of itinerant, fully registered specialist teachers who hold a current practicing certificate and who are trained or are eligible to enrol to train and have the skills to provide the RTLB service.
+RTLB work alongside teachers, schools, parents and whānau and other organisations to provide learning support to help mokopuna fulfil their learning potential when barriers they face exceed the support from general classroom education and related resources.

 Each cluster has an allocated number of RTLB positions and has a professional leadership structure led by the cluster manager and supported by the practice leaders that ensures all RTLB provide an effective, quality service to cluster schools.